Play Store Not Downloading Apps? Here's How I Finally Fixed It

 1. Check Your Internet Connection First

-This saved me at the airport.
-I switched from airport WiFi to mobile data, and the download started immediately.
+This helped me at the airport.
+The download started right away when I switched from airport WiFi to mobile data.

 What to do:

-- If on WiFi, move closer to the router
+• If you're on WiFi, get closer to the router.

 2. Free Up Storage Space